Calliari/digital_outline_environment/README.md

 node app.js
 ```

-visit http://development.local:3000 to view the app running if you are build ti in your machine
+visit http://development.local/#!/ to view the app running in your browser

 ### Installing